ajstamm/titanic/four-freedoms.md

 </div>
 <br />

-The underlying goal of this workshop is to enable researchers to communicate more effectively, via open source languages such as R. In the 21st century, software has become the language of science.
-A language that should not be owned by proprietary tools which limit the researcher's ability to communicate and share important work.
+The underlying goal of the TITR workshops is to enable researchers to communicate more effectively.
+In the 21st century, scientific data is managed and analyzed by computers and often presented via the Internet.
+Computer software has become the fundamental language of science.
+Proprietary languages such as SAS and SPSS, which are historically popular research tools and limit the impact of science by reducing the number of people who can run, understand, and leverage scientific code.

-This logic is based on Richard Stallman's / Free Software Foundations Four Freedoms.
+I challenge you to imagine a world in which the code used to write an analysis is as accessible and open as the research publication itself.
+The Free Software Foundations' Four Freedoms are a good way to understand the need for analytical code that can be understood or run by all interested parties.

-## Four Freedoms of Free Software
+## Free Software's Four Freedoms

-The logic and ideology of the Free and Open Source Software (FOSS) movement is predicated upon four software freedoms.
+The logic and ideology of the Free and Open Source Software (FOSS) movement is predicated upon four "software freedoms".
 These freedoms
 are:

 - **Freedom 0:** The freedom to run the program for any purpose